akka/akka/akka-docs/project/migration-guide-1.3.x-2.0.x.rst

 completion of the :class:`Future`, however, the actor will complete the :class:`Future` with an :class:`AskTimeoutException` when it stops itself.

+Since there is no good library default value for the ask-timeout, specification of a timeout is required for all usages as shown below.

 Also, since the ``ask`` feature is coupling futures and actors, it is no longer offered on the :class:`ActorRef` itself, but instead as a use pattern to be imported.
 While Scala’s implicit conversions enable transparent replacement,